La Gola di Jana, dimora della Dea dei boschi

 Some of the main buildings in Matelica also overlook Piazza Mattei.
 The Government Palace (Palazzo del Governo) forms one joined complex with Torre Civica (Municipal Tower) and has a loggia dating back to 1511, designed by Lombard architects Costantino and Giovan Battista da Lugano.
 In front of them, the City Hall (Palazzo Comunale) was built in the 19th century by Architect Vincenzo Ghinelli.
 It shows the municipality’s emblem inside its tympanum and under a statue representing the Virgin of Loreto.
 Beside the City Hall there is the Renaissance Palazzo Ottoni, which was built in 1472 on behalf of Alessandro and Ranuccio Ottoni by architects Costantino and Giovan Battista da Lugano.
 This palace, also, hosts the Municipal Art Gallery.

 The Municipal Theatre (Teatro Comunale) was designed by the same architect of the Scala di Milano, Giuseppe Piermarini, and dates back to 1805.
 Its structure is impressive for its great elegance, with three orders of boxes plus the gallery.
 Inside there is the Foyer Wine Shop, a wine tasting point of the “Verdicchio di Matelica”.
-Moreover, it is also possible to pay a visit to the archaeological area of the ancient Roman thermal baths of the city.
+Moreover, it is also possible to pay a visit to the archaeological area of the ancient Roman thermal baths of the city as well as a polychrome mosaic of an ancient Roman domus.

 Palazzo Piersanti hosts the homonymous museum, pride of the city.
 Its name comes from Venanzio Filippo Piersanti’s collections donated in 1901 to the so-called Capitolo della Cattedrale, that is the organisation managing the Cathedral.
 Among the notable works preserved here, there are paintings by Bellini, Antonio da Fabriano, Francesco di Gentile da Fabriano, Salvator Rosa, and Carlo Maratta, along with precious silver pieces, and rare and valuable furniture.